Criticism of X (social network): Increase in hate speech

 From a study of over 1 million tweets since 2022, the Center for Countering Digital Hate (CCDH) reported that posts associating LGBT people with "grooming" increased by 119% since October 2022, with advertising also appearing alongside what many deemed anti-LGBT rhetoric.
 The study featured five high-profile accounts including Libs of TikTok, Christopher Rufo, Tim Pool, and James Lindsay.
 Media monitoring group GLAAD described Twitter as "the most dangerous platform for LGBTQ people" with X ranking lowest on its Social Media Safety Index.

 In November 2023, the CCDH released a new report claiming 98% of misinformation, antisemitism, Islamophobia, and other hate speech, in relation to the Israel-Hamas war, remained on X after 7 days of reporting, generating over 24 million views, and that the community failed to provide measures against reported hateful conduct.
 X responded by detailing the removal of 3,000 accounts and taking action against 325,000 pieces of content, such as restricting the reach of a post.
 On November 24, the European Union halted advertisements on X referring to an "alarming increase" in hate speech and misinformation.
 A spokesperson for the European Commission confirmed that X is affected by the EU rules, and has advised European institutions to abstain from advertising on the platform.

 Following the Dublin riots in Ireland on November 23, X faced criticism for allowing "vile messages" on the platform, described as hate speech, while other social media platforms, TikTok, Instagram, and Facebook, complied with Garda requests for taking down content.
 After Prime Minister Leo Varadkar called for incitement to hatred legislation to be updated, Musk responded by stating "the Irish PM hates the Irish people".

+Following the 2025 Bondi Beach shooting, an official inquiry by Australia's Royal Commission on Antisemitism and Social Cohesion found that X was a "key perpetrator in the proliferation of antisemitic hate in the online environment."